BerndMuller/java-ee-8-starter/README.md

 Activates

 * JAX-RS by JaxRxActivator class
-* JSF 2.3 by faces-config.xml and Jsf23Activator
+* JSF 2.3 by faces-config.xml and version by Jsf23Activator
 * CDI by beans.xml
-* JPA by persistence.xml (JPA, EclipseLink and Hibernate prepared)
+* JPA by persistence.xml
+* BV because JSF and JPA is used

 ## Getting Started